jba/omap/README.md

 This is a fork of github.com/rsc/omap, whose import path is rsc.io/omap.

-It experiments with an alternative API.
+It provides an alternative and richer API, notably support for range operations over any interval.